AnafoT/assembly-site/src/content/chapter0.md

         return a + 1;
     }
     ```
-- Floating points arithmetic needs some special registers/instructions which is very annoying, try to avoid this
+- Floating points arithmetic needs some special registers/instructions which is very annoying, try to avoid this.
 - "Lacking" IDE support, i.e. debugging/documentation.
 See *setup local development* for my recommended setup. //TODO add link
-- And many other things that you'll find out
+- And many other things that you'll find out.